An Optimal Control Framework for Online Job Scheduling with General Cost Functions: A Competitive Online Algorithm for the GFCS Problem

 where the inequality holds because we can upper-bound the optimal cost $V^o(\boldsymbol{v}^o(t),t+\delta)$ by following a suboptimal schedule that processes the jobs in the same order as the optimal schedule for $V^o(\boldsymbol{v}^o(t),t)$.
 The only difference here is that since the initial time $t$ is shifted by $\delta$ to the right, all the other scheduling subintervals will also be shifted to the right by $\delta$.
 By carrying exactly the same analysis in the \emph{presence} of job $n$, we can find an upper bound for the new solution $\beta'_t$ as

 where the prime parameters are associated with the $\mbox{RNF}'(r_n)$ instance in the presence of job $n$.

-Next, we note that setting the $\beta$-dual variable higher than those in Algorithm \ref{alg:network-flow-single} still preserves dual feasibility.
+Next, we note that setting the $\beta$-dual variable higher than those generated by Algorithm \ref{alg:network-flow-single} still preserves dual feasibility.
 So instead of using optimal $\beta$-variables $\{\beta'_t\}_{t\ge r_n}$ in the dual update process of Algorithm \ref{alg:network-flow-single}, we can use their upper bounds $\{\hat{\beta}'_t\}_{t\ge r_n}$ while keeping the choice of $\alpha$-variables as before.
-That approach, in view of Lemma \ref{lemm:dual feasible-RNF}, guarantees that the generated dual variables are still feasible solutions to the dual program \eqref{eq:H_dual_single machine}.
-Note that this additional change in the dual updating process is merely for the sake of analysis and has nothing to do with the implementation of the algorithm.
+This approach, in view of Lemma \ref{lemm:dual feasible-RNF}, guarantees that the generated dual variables are still feasible solutions to the dual program \eqref{eq:H_dual_single machine}.
+Note that this additional change in the dual updating process is merely for the sake of analysis and has nothing to do with the algorithm implementation.

-Now let us assume that the machine in the optimal offline benchmark has a slower speed of $\frac{1}{1+\epsilon}$, meaning that the optimal benchmark aims to find a schedule for minimizing the following \emph{slower} LP:
+Now let us assume that the machine in the optimal offline benchmark has a slower speed of $\frac{1}{1+\epsilon}$, meaning that the optimal benchmark aims to find a schedule for minimizing the \emph{slower} LP:

 Note that any feasible dual solution that is generated by the algorithm for the unit speed LP \eqref{eq:H_dual_single machine} will also be feasible to the dual of the slower system \eqref{eq:dual-slow}, as they both share the same constraints.
 Upon the arrival of a new job $n$ at time $r_n$, we just showed that the new dual solution generated by the algorithm is feasible, where we recall that only the tail of the dual solution will be updated from $\{\hat{\beta}_t\}_{t\ge r_n}$ to $\{\hat{\beta}'_t\}_{t\ge r_n}$.
 As we keep $\{\alpha_{j}\}_{j=1}^{n-1}$ unchanged, the cost increment of the updated dual solution with respect to the slower system \eqref{eq:dual-slow} equals $\Delta_s(D)=\alpha'_n-\frac{1}{1+\epsilon}\int_{r_n}^{\infty}(\hat{\beta}'_t-\hat{\beta}_t)dt$.
 Thus, by using Lemma \ref{lemm:dual-bound-alg} we obtain